 Hemmerde: That is right down the little entry down the Church Institute [Parish Hall]?

 Hemmerde: Could you see which one went there and which one along to Breck Road?

-Although it does match up with the time Wallace would have arrived home, and she correctly stated that he had been wearing a trilby.
-She described his overcoat as “darkish”, and though Wallace had in fact been wearing a light fawn overcoat on his trip, another witness also described it as being “darkish”.
+It does match up with the time Wallace would have arrived home, and she correctly stated that he had been wearing a trilby.
+She described his overcoat as “darkish”, and though Wallace had in fact been wearing a fawn overcoat on his trip, many other witnesses also described it as being “darkish”.

 This witness seems to have encountered a man with a similar appearance to what Lily Hall describes, he was stocky and wore a felt hat.
 Bizarrely, he asked the witness to be directed to 54 Richmond Park, an address which did not exist.